Anthony-Bible/mxtools/memory-bank/progress.md

 ## Current Status

-MXClone is currently in active development with core functionality being implemented.
-The project has established its architecture and is building out features incrementally.
+MXClone has successfully implemented all core functionality and API endpoints.
+The project has established a robust hexagonal architecture and completed all planned features.

 ### Status Overview